June 1, 2007 Summer Tip #5 (Checked Nov 22 2019)

 Generally it is important to prepare for the types of “Gotchas” for an event.
 Something can always go wrong, so having a backup plan is recommended.
 The backup plan might be as simple as moving to a later day/time or substituting an article authored by the invited expert or a related resource — such as an equally relevant article, podcast, etc.

 5. Are there other resources on using experts in my online course?

 Here are the links to a two-part resource on “Guest Lecturers in the Online Environment” by Virgil Varvel of the Illinois Online Network.

-o September/October 2001 – Guest Lecturers in the Online Environment (Part 2 of 2) where can you find a good guest lecturer?
+o September/October 2001 – Guest Lecturers in the Online Environment (Part 2 of 2) This articles answers more questions about where you can find a good guest lecturer?
 What do students feel about guest lecturers?
-Retrieved September 19, 2010 from http://www.ion.uillinois.edu/resources/pointersclickers/2001_09/index.asp
+Retrieved from http://www.ion.uillinois.edu/resources/pointersclickers/2001_09/index.asp

 - A full index of articles from the Illinois Online Network is at http://www.ion.uillinois.edu/resources/pointersclickers/pindex.asp

 Note: These eCoaching tips were initially developed for faculty in the School of Leadership & Professional Advancement at Duquesne University in Pittsburgh, PA.
 This library of tips has been organized, expanded and updated in the second edition of the book, The Online Teaching Survival Guide: Simple and Practical Pedagogical Tips (2016) coauthored with Rita-Marie Conrad.
 Judith can be reached judith followed by designingforlearning.org.